apache/cloudstack-docs-admin/source/accounts.rst

 Before enabling SSL for ldapConfig, you need to get the certificate which the LDAP server is using and add it to a trusted keystore.
 You will need to know the path to the keystore and the password.

+.. |button to dedicate a zone, pod,cluster, or host| image:: _static/images/dedicate-resource-button.png